ccfd/courses/stat1_lab06.md

 **Task 5.1**

 1. Create one static 3D plot using `scatterplot3d`.
-2. If possible, create one interactive 3D plot using `plotly`.
+2. If possible, create one interactive 3D plot using `rgl`.
 3. Explain briefly what extra insight (if any) the 3D view gives compared to 2D.

 ## 6. Linear models for `air_time` vs `distance`